nexus-hash/appointyGoTask/README.md

     "password"  : nil,
   }
 </code></pre>
-- POST /posts: To create a new post    {Implemented and Available}
+- [ POST ] /posts: To create a new post
 <br></br>
-Checks if the user already exists in the database.
-If the user does not exist, creates a new user.
-<br></br>
-Request Body:
-<pre><code>
 Creates a new post.

-  Response :
-  {
-    "_id"       : string,     //Later Converted to Mongo ObjectId "caption"   : string,
-    "imageurl"  : string,
-    "postedat"  : string,
-    "userid"    : mongo.ObecjId,
-  }
-</code></pre>
-- [GET] <b>/posts/{id}</b>: To get a post by id    {Implemented and Available}
-<br></br>
-Returns the post with the given id.
 <br></br>
 Response :
 <pre><code>
   {
     "_id"       : string,     //Later Converted to Mongo ObjectId